-The contact elements are used in applications that require studying an interaction of a structure and a soil.
+The contact elements are used in applications that require studying the interaction of the structure and soil.
 They can be further used to model joints or interfaces of two distinct materials (soil - rock interface).
-A typical example of using contact elements is the modeling of sheeting structures, retaining walls or tunnel lining.
-In such applications the contact elements are used to model a relatively thin layer of a soil or rock loaded primarily in shear.
+A typical example of using contact elements is the modeling of sheeting structures, retaining walls, or tunnel lining.
+In such applications, the contact elements are used to model a relatively thin layer of a soil or rock loaded primarily in shear.

 Location of contact elements when modeling a gravity wall

-The contact element is an element with a zero thickness allowing for calculating an interfacial stress as a function of a relative displacement developed along the interface.
+The contact element is an element with a zero thickness allowing for calculating the interfacial stress as a function of a relative displacement developed along with the interface.